 If your only experience of baked beans is with what comes out of a can, you are in for a treat.
-Making your own baked beans is easy, and the results way superior to the canned variety.
+Making your own baked beans on toast is easy, and the results are way superior to the canned variety.

 This classic dish originated in Europe.
 On reaching North America, its evolution took a very different path.
 The homemade baked beans recipe featured here builds on the British heritage of the dish.
 US readers be warned!